MKamath/GettingCleaningData/README.md

    written to work in the same OS.
 To use in another OS, the only difference would be in the variable "delimiter".
 Please change the delimiter to suit your OS.

-4) Once these changes are completed, simply type source("run_analysis.R") in Rstudio.
+4) Once these changes are completed, simply type source("run_analysis.R") in RStudio.
 This will automatically start the execution of the code within.

 5) The code was written with the assumption that there is no change made to the contents of